Scientific racism: Carl Linnaeus

-John Hunter

-John Hunter (1728–1793), a Scottish surgeon, believed that the Negroid race was originally white at birth.
-He thought that over time, because of the sun, the people turned dark-skinned, or "black."
-Hunter also stated that blisters and burns would likely turn white on a Negro, which he asserted was evidence that their ancestors were originally white.

 Charles White

-Charles White (1728–1813), an English physician and surgeon, believed that races occupied different stations in the “Great Chain of Being,” and he tried to scientifically prove that human races had distinct origins from each other.
+Charles White (1728–1813), an English physician and surgeon, believed that races occupied different stations in the "Great Chain of Being", and he tried to scientifically prove that human races had distinct origins from each other.
 He speculated that whites and Negroes were two different species.
 White was a believer in polygeny, the idea that different races had been created separately.
 His Account of the Regular Gradation in Man (1799) provided an empirical basis for this idea.
 White defended the theory of polygeny by rebutting French naturalist Georges-Louis Leclerc, Comte de Buffon's interfertility argument, which said that only the same species can interbreed.
 White pointed to species hybrids, such as foxes, wolves, and jackals, which were separate groups that were still able to interbreed.
 For White, each race was a separate species, divinely created for its own geographical region.